martinsumner/riak_kv/docs/RiakTheoryGuide.md

 ### Query API

-When a query is made to Riak, the index entries for the objects are spread across all the vnodes, but due to replication between vnodes a complete answer can be obtained by asking approximately a third of the vnodes (i.e. approximately `RingSize div n_val`).
+When a query is made to Riak, the index entries for the objects are spread across all the vnodes, but due to replication between vnodes a complete answer can be obtained by asking approximately a third of the vnodes (i.e. either `RingSize div n_val` or `(RingSize div n_val) + 1`).
 The query server distributes the query across this set of vnodes, and compiles the pre-filtered results returned to be passed back to the client.  the coverage planner which determines the vnodes which are required to supply a complete answer, attempts to balance the load by randomising the answer it produces to avoid excessive load on certain vnodes.

 Unlike the Object API, the query API will be impacted by the longest wait for any vnode in the coverage plan.
 Under extreme stress, query latency will be more volatile in the cluster than individual object latency.